Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### SSL handshake failures

-This error can occur when an intercepting proxy is used, and the proxy is not configured correctly.
+This error can occur when an intercepting proxy is used and the proxy is not configured correctly.
 We recommend testing in your hosting environment with the proxy disabled to verify.

 ### Socket exhaustion errors